We are waiting for the coming of our Lord Jesus Christ, and while we wait we are caring for one another.

 Pastoral Care & Lay Eucharist Visits

 Do you have news to share about a hospitalization, illness, family or parishioner emergency or other concern?
-Contact our Pastoral Care Coordinator Lisa Hunt and we will be in contact as soon as possible to speak with you about it or schedule a priest visit.
+Contact our The Rev. Scott Fleischer and we will be in contact as soon as possible to speak with you about it or schedule a priest visit.

 Lay Eucharist Visitors (LEVs) are parishioners who have been approved by the Rector and Vestry, trained, and licensed by the Bishop to take the Blessed Sacrament from the Altar to parishioners in the hospital, at home, or in care facilities.